 On my trip, I also used the Gaia GPS app.
 It was really helpful for tracking our progress, especially during the long inland sections that seemed to go by really slowly.
 (Psst!
 Want to save 20% off a premium Gaia annual membership, which includes the maps I used on my trip?
 Use this link.)

-My book, Backpacking on Vancouver Island also chapters bout the North Coast Trail and Cape Scott.
+My book, Backpacking on Vancouver Island also has chapters bout the North Coast Trail and Cape Scott.

 Discover Vancouver Island’s best day hikes and overnight trips